monika2333/edu_news_pipeline/README.md

 python -m src.cli.main geo-tag --limit 500 --batch-size 200
 ```

-Use `-h` on any command to see flags. `summarize` now operates on the queued pending rows¡ªrun `crawl` first so new candidates are available.
+Use `-h` on any command to see flags. `summarize` now operates on the queued pending rowsâ€”run `crawl` first so new candidates are available.

 ## Repairing Missing Content